chhajedji/scripts/README.md

 - Functionality
     - This script includes many functionalities which can be used with `dmenu`.
+    - Run any executable or system application by name (Just like start menu).
     - Open any file with `xdg-open`.
     - Open file manager in desired directory.
     - Search for words in dictionary.